MehmetNurKavan/python_kurmanci/README.md

 ## Target Audience

-- Python developers who prefer coding in Turkish
+- Python developers who prefer coding in Kurdish
 - Students who are new to programming
 - Educational institutions and teachers
 - Developers aiming to improve code readability and consistency in native language contexts